top of page

 We encourage you to learn more about SitW’s pursuit of ensuring equitable pay for all professional artists involved in season and the economics of our productions below, as well as how those economics inform the higher ticket price options listed.

-WHAT SHOULD I PAY?
+Okay great, so what should I pay?
 The below guidelines are meant to help you determine what tier of the sliding scale best fits your current financial situation.
 There is no “right or wrong” option - If you are able to pay more, we ask that you please do.
 If you need to pay less, we ask that you please do.
 The financial barrier that is so often associated with attending theatre also reinforces a perception that theatre is a luxury meant only for a specific economic bracket of the population.
 Shakespeare in the Woods exists to engage in dialogue with audiences through art- we are half of a conversation and you, the audience, are the other.
 The arts are a vital part of communal wellness and connection, and we believe theatre is for everyone.
 We would love to have you in the audience.

 No cost $0 tickets are always available for all of our productions.
 If you don’t see this category available during checkout, please email shakespeareinthewoodsvt@gmail.com, and we’ll help book your ticket!